National Museum of Nature and Science in Tokyo

 • Like many museums, it can be very dark in places.
 High ISO will be necessary.

-• The glare and reflections of the display windows can be terrible.
+• Glare and reflections on the display windows.

-• It can get crowded, so you’ll need to work with the crowds.
+• It can get crowded, so you need to work around people.

 The National Museum of Nature and Science will interest certain photographers.
 They will be the ones who love things technical and scientific.
-There is a lot there to keep them happy.
+There is much to keep them happy.
 But it is a great place to spend an afternoon!

 National Museum of Nature and Science ceiling